top of page

 How you will learn to teach?

-During this time the teacher will outline effective teaching methods and things to avoid/mistakes in teaching.
-During each future class, the head instructor will briefly highlight the teaching format, (outlined on this page), % for reminders and to train the new student(s).
+During the first class, the teacher will outline effective teaching methods and things to avoid/mistakes in teaching.
+During each future class, the students who are trained in the method will briefly highlight the teaching format to the new student(s).
+The students will have gone over the material enough to know enough to detail how it works.

-B. The group will then be split into mini groups of 4 students.
-Each student will teach within the group.
-As the mini groups finish.
-It will be emphasized that the student does not have to be perfect or do everything right that has been shown in the classes.
+It will be emphasized that the student does not have to be perfect or do everything right.
 The goal is to get their feet wet in teaching.
 The students will begin to grow and develop as they teach more and more.
 It's a process.

-A. Optional: Open the class with prayer.
+A. Open the class with prayer.
 The teacher will ask for prayer requests.
-Prayer is powerful, it's part of the NT pattern and it bonds the students in the class (as well as other class forums with non-Christians and new converts).
-The teacher will either write down the prayer requests (before praying) or ask someone else to and have them lead the prayer.
+Prayer is powerful, it's part of the NT pattern and it bonds the student(s) in the class.
+The teacher will either write down the prayer requests (before he leads the prayer) or he will ask another person in the group to lead the prayer.

 E. The teacher from time to time, can ask the class if they have any questions or thoughts they want to share.
 Be generous with your praise, (when appropriate).
 Let the students feel valued for what they contribute to the class.